My Name Is (TV series)

-Biến Hoá Hoàn Hảo (which translates into English as My Name Is...) is a Vietnamese reality competition talent show television series.
+Biến Hoá Hoàn Hảo (lit. translated as "Perfect Transformation"; official English translation is My Name Is...) is a Vietnamese reality competition talent show television series.
 The international version is provided by the Endemol-owned Shine Group.
-My Name Is... aired in several countries including the United States, Denmark, the Netherlands, and Chile.
+The format for My Name Is... has been aired in several countries byway of localized versions including the United States, Denmark, the Netherlands, and Chile.